If the SLS AMG could wear a T-shirt it would suitably state “I’m the car your mother warned you about”

 The little museum is run by locals and makes for an interesting visit showing reel footage and displaying the ingenious tools the prisoners fabricated and a small scale layout of the camp.
 There is also a replica of the tunnel and visitors can crawl through to get a feel of how it must have been.

 The short drive away in the woods behind the village is the location where Stalag Luft III once stood.
-The Germans destroyed the camp when they abandoned it in the face of the Russian advance and in the 65 years since it has been overgrown by the forest,
+The Germans destroyed the camp when they abandoned it in the face of the Russian advance and in the 65 years since it has been overgrown by the forest, but the concrete foundations are still there.
+A cobblestoned path marks the route of the tunnel nicknamed ‘Harry’ over ground.
+I walked around the camp and saw the ‘Cooler’ stood.
+It was here that Steve McQueen was often put into solitary confinement.

-but the concrete foundations are still there.
+The short drive away in the woods behind the village is the location where Stalag Luft III once stood.
+The Germans destroyed the camp when they abandoned it in the face of the Russian advance and in the 65 years since it has been overgrown by the forest, but the concrete foundations are still there.
 A cobblestoned path marks the route of the tunnel nicknamed ‘Harry’ over ground.
 I walked around the camp and saw the ‘Cooler’ stood.
 It was here that Steve McQueen was often put into solitary confinement.

+The reason that the escape failed was because the exit of tunnel ‘Harry’ that the prisoners had painstakingly dug over a year was short of the tree line of the woods by a few meters.
 Today one can stand there and see how little they fell short by.
 This was the reason why only 76 managed to get out instead of the 250 prisoners as planned.
 Of these 73 were recaptured and 50 were executed by the Gestapo.
 Three escaped and 23 were sent back to the camp.
 Close by near the village cemetery there is a memorial to the 50 who were shot dead.
 Even today, 66 years later there were fresh flowers on it.